arrowtype/recursive-code-config/README.md

 2. Update the `fontPath` variable in `scripts/instantiate-code-fonts.py` with the latest font path
 3. Activate the `venv` and run `scripts/build-all.sh <FONTPATH>` to build updated versions of the fonts

-Then, you can run the build according to instructions above.
+Then, you can run the build according to the instructions above.